 Note:

-- Street widths are given in absolute length units; precision is given in a normalized [0, 1] range.
+- Street widths are in absolute length units; precision is in a normalized [0, 1] range.

 - Parameters (attributes) can be mapped to Default, User, Object, or to a map layer.
 See Map attributes with the Connection Editor for more information.

 Connection attributes provide basic information about the underlying graph and give context information.
-CGA rules may want to access the following attributes.
+CGA rules access the following attributes:

 Note:

-Connection attributes are object attributes of the graph segment and are inherited to the shape.
+Connection attributes are object attributes of the graph segment and the shape inherits them.